-A brief history of Chinese ICTs' development6
+2. 1 A brief history of Chinese ICTs development

 In 1978 China embarked upon a massive economic reform.
-The country's leadership realised that modern China had to seize the opportunities of the 'revolution in information technology' taking place in the rest of the world.
-Modernisation of technology was included in the national development goal of 'Four Modernisations' (sige xiandaihua) in

-1978.
-In fact 'sponsor' is more like the role played by the Chinese government in the development of ICTs.
-Using its administrative power and allocating national resources, the state made a remarkable effort to develop China into a technological superpower.8 Chinese policy makers have been using the internet to achieve a 'digital leapfrog' of economic development.9
+The country's leadership realised that modern China had to seize the opportunities of the 'revolution in information technology' (Qiang, 2007) taking place in the rest of the world.
+Modernisation of technology was included in the national development goal of 'Four Modernisations' (sige xiandaihua) in 1978.
+In fact, 'sponsor' is more like the role played by the Chinese government in the development of ICTs.
+Using its administrative power and allocating national resources, the state made a remarkable effort to develop China into a technological superpower (Dai, 2003).
+Chinese policy makers have been using the internet to achieve a 'digital leapfrog' of economic development (Hughes & Wacker, 2003).

-The explosive growth of digital development has contributed significantly to the modernisation of China, which in turn has legitimated the regime of the Chinese Communist Party.
-10 In 2003 China became the world's largest telephone market, and in 2008 the number of Chinese internet users became the largest in the world.
-China had also overtaken
+The explosive growth of digital development has contributed significantly to the modernisation of China, which in turn legitimated the regime of the Chinese Communist Party (Lieberthal & Burns, 1995).
+In 2003 China became the world's largest telephone market, and in 2008 the number of Chinese internet users became the largest in the world.
+China had also overtaken the US by that date as the world's biggest supplier of information technology goods (Zhang & Zheng, 2009).
+Probably because of the huge concern and interest in the single issue of Chinese internet censorship, there has been a reluctance to acknowledge the crucial role played by the central government - and also by local bureaucrats - in achieving this extraordinarily rapid shift to an efficient and widespread information technology sector (Li & Shiu, 2012).